 Email marketing is crucial to your crowdfunding campaign success.
 Keep these core tips top of mind to ace the process as you get started on your email marketing journey.
-If you need more help with email marketing, get the Crowdfunding Starter Kit for free.
+If you need more help with email marketing, get the Crowdfunding Starter Kit today.

 Please share this article on Twitter if you liked it – would mean a lot to me!